Kamifunazuka Kofun: Overview

 The Kamifunazuka Kofun is believed to date from the early 6th century AD, or late in the Kofun period, but this tumulus has yet to be excavated by archaeologists.
-It may have been the grave a local king before Yamato dynasty control over the area of Wakasa was firmly established.
+It may have been the grave of a local king before imperial dynasty control over the area of Wakasa was firmly established.
 Per local legend, this tumulus is said to be the grave of one of the Kuni no miyatsuko of Wakasa Province.

 The tumulus is about a 13-minute walk from Shin-Hirano Station on the JR West Obama Line.